 Merits vs Demerits of Publishing on LinkedIn Learning

 - You have a producer guiding your course creation from start to finish.
 BUT sometimes, your producers don’t have your best interest in mind.
 If you don’t mesh well with your producer, you may have a difficult time producing your course.
-(But don’t worry- you can ping your content manager and have a chat!)
+(But don’t worry- you can ping your content manager and have a chat to problem solve!)

 - You have a post-production team that does all the editing and publishing for you.
 This means you can focus on scripting, creating, and recording the course, and then you’re done!
 If you’ve done any video publishing in the past, you’d know recording is just the first fraction of creating videos… And the editing is the time consuming part!
 If you self-publish, you’ll have to either do the post-production yourself, or hire someone to do it for you.
 Having a post-production team is a huge benefit to working with LinkedIn Learning.